 As a general rule: most people expect that the labour for a remodel will cost roughly twice as much as the materials did.
 This is not a hard and fast rule, but the numbers generally support the claim.
 A bathroom renovation project will cost you around twice as much as the materials

 3. Cost of Plumbing and Electrical

 You can make moderate adjustments to the plumbing.
-Like moving the faucets or shower, but the toilet will likely stay in the relative same spot.
-Making a major adjustment, moving the toilet for example, would be a substantial change, as the toilet drainage is the major artery of the bathroom.
+Like moving the faucets or shower, but the toilet will likely stay in the relatively same spot.
+Making a major adjustment, moving the toilet, for example, would be a substantial change, as the toilet drainage is the major artery of the bathroom.
 Moving a toilet means having to change the shower/tub drain and faucet locations.

 You can make up for the stock materials by putting more focus on the accessories.
 Splurge on a nice light fixture or cabinet hardware.
 Source: Houzz

 Replacing any of your current fixtures and appliances in the bathroom– countertops, bathtub, toilet, sink, etc. So this will increase the bathroom renovation cost because the professionals will need to remove the originals and install the new ones.___ You can save money by refinishing some of the appliances or by doing some of the demolition yourself.